 Xanadu is a beautiful and modern child friendly Margaret River winery, which has enjoyed a growing reputation for its wines over recent years, with the 2011 Xanadu Stevens Road Margaret River Cabernet Sauvignon being named James Halliday’s Wine of the Year in 2015, with a staggering 99 points.

-In addition to award-winning wines, Xanadu is also renowned for having one of the best restaurants in Margaret River.
+In addition to award-winning wines, Xanadu is also renowned for being a great spot for a Margaret River lunch.
 The restaurant with its high vaulted ceiling, and layers of wood and natural stone makes a stylish yet comfortable setting for a long lazy lunch, with the grassy lawn strewn with beanbags inviting you to laze around afterwards.
 There’s even a playground to keep the kids happy.

 The menu encourages you to eat tapas-style with a selection of small sharing plates featuring king prawns, kangaroo, beef cheek, pork cheek, falafel and house smoked salmon, or choose to go large with lamb shank, pork belly and seasonal fish.
 All food is exquisitely prepared under the guidance of Head Chef Melissa Kokoti.